Looking beyond super for tax effective investment structures

 - No tax on proceeds paid directly to beneficiaries.

-- For more information on how investment bonds compare to investing via a company structure, download the strategy.
+- Find more information on how investment bonds compare to investing via a company structures.